karmasakshi/jet/.github/ISSUE_TEMPLATE/bug.md

 ---
-name: Bug Report
+name: Bug
-about: Report something not working as expected
+about: Something isn't working
-title: 'bug: '
+title: 'fix: '
 labels: bug
 assignees: ''
 ---

 ## Description

-Provide a clear and concise description of the bug.
+Provide a clear and concise description of the report.

-## Steps to Reproduce
+## Steps to reproduce

 1. Go to '...'
 2. Click on '...'
 3. Scroll down to '...'

-## Expected Behavior
+## Expected behavior

 Describe what you expected to happen.